Rethes/3D_SnakeGame/README.md

 ```bash
 python main.py
 ```
-## <a name="code-overview"> Code Overview</a>
+## <a name="code-overview">Code Overview</a>

-- snake.py - Handles the snake's movement, growth, and collision detection.
+- **snake.py**: Manages the snake's movement, growth, and collision detection.
+It defines the behavior when the snake eats apples, grows, or collides with obstacles.
-- apple.py - Handles the apple's appearance and random positioning on the screen.
+- **apple.py**: Controls the apple's appearance and random positioning on the screen.
+It ensures apples spawn at different locations for the player to collect.
-- walls.py - Defines the positions and dimensions of walls within the game.
+- **walls.py**: Defines the positions and dimensions of walls within the game arena.
+It adds obstacles that the player must avoid.
-- main.py - The main game loop that integrates the snake, apples, and walls, and handles user inputs and game state.
+- **main.py**: Contains the main game loop that integrates the snake, apples, and walls.
+It handles user inputs, game state management, and renders the game screen.
-- powerups.py -
+- **powerups.py**: Manages the appearance and random positioning of powerups on the screen.
+It controls the behavior of powerups when collected by the player.

-## <a name="Future Improvements"> Future Improvements</a>
+## <a name="future-improvements">Future Improvements</a>

-- Add difficulty levels
+- **Difficulty Levels**: Add different difficulty levels with faster speeds and more obstacles to provide players with varying challenges.
-- implement multiplayer mode
-- Implement a background, snake skin and apple skin
+- **Visual Enhancements**: Implement background images, different snake skins, and apple skins to improve the overall game aesthetics.
+- **Power-ups**: Introduce power-ups like extra lives, speed boosts, or other abilities to enhance the gameplay experience.

+## <a name="acknowledgements">Acknowledgements</a>

-- Add more power ups to the game
+- **Pygame**: For providing the game development library that powered this project.
+- **Original Snake Game**: For serving as the inspiration for this project.
+The classic Snake game has been a staple of game design and has influenced countless variations, including this one.